21 January 2022

 So, if legal procedures for gaining shareholder approval of the share buy-back were not followed or if there were no reasonable grounds for believing that the company would pass the solvency test at the time the certificate was signed, a director who failed to take reasonable steps to ensure the legal procedure was followed or who nonetheless voted to approve the certificate, is personally liable to the company to repay any shortfall in the amounts not recoverable from the shareholders.

-Where a class of shares of a company is listed on the Channel Islands Securities Exchange Authority Limited (“CISE”), the Listing Rules stipulate that a company must not purchase its own shares at a time when, under the provisions of the Model Code appended to the Listing Rules, a director of the company would be prohibited from dealing in its securities.
+Where a class of shares of a company is listed on The International Stock Exchange (“TISE”), the Listing Rules stipulate that a company must not purchase its own shares at a time when, under the provisions of the Model Code appended to the Listing Rules, a director of the company would be prohibited from dealing in its securities.
 Essentially, this is when the relevant director is in possession of unpublished price-sensitive information in relation to those securities or during a close period.

-The CISE must be notified without delay of any Board decision to submit to shareholders a proposal for the company to be authorised to purchase its own equity shares, except in respect of a renewal of an existing authority.
+TISE must be notified without delay of any Board decision to submit to shareholders a proposal for the company to be authorised to purchase its own equity shares, except in respect of a renewal of an existing authority.
 The notification must set out whether the proposal is of a general nature or whether it relates to specific purchases, in which case, the names of the transferors must be disclosed.
-The outcome of the shareholders’ meeting should also be notified to the CISE without delay.
+The outcome of the shareholders’ meeting should also be notified to TISE without delay.

-Similarly, the actual purchase of the company’s own equity shares by or on behalf of the company, or any member of its group must be notified to the CISE as soon as possible and no later than the business day following the date of purchase.
+Similarly, the actual purchase of the company’s own equity shares by or on behalf of the company, or any member of its group must be notified to TISE within 3 business days of the date of purchase.
 The notification must include the date of purchase, the number of equity shares purchased, the purchase price for each equity share or the highest and lowest prices paid, where relevant.